cligs/textbox/portuguese/romances19/readme.md

 ## Copyright and Citation

 * The authors' copyright of the texts has already expired.
 This collection is published under a Creative Commons Attribution-ShareAlike 4.0 International licence (CC BY-SA 4.0).
 * Please provide a reference if you use this data in your teaching or research.
-The following is a citation suggestion: _Collection of 19th Century Portuguese Novels (1840-1910)_, edited by Ulrike Henny.
-Würzburg: CLiGS, 2016. https://github.com/cligs/textbox/master/portuguese/romancesportugueses/.
+The following is a citation suggestion: _Collection of 19th Century Portuguese Novels (1840-1910)_, edited by Ulrike Henny-Krahmer.
+Würzburg: CLiGS, 2017. https://github.com/cligs/textbox/master/portuguese/romances19/.